ottogroup/pixaris/README.md

     ```sh
     poetry install
     ```
+4. Optional:  If you prefer working with Notebooks, install [jupytext](https://github.com/mwouts/jupytext) and you can convert our py files to ipynb.
+    ```sh
+    pip install jupytext
+    ```

+    Most important jupytext  commands:
+    ```sh
+    # convert notebook.ipynb to a .py file
+    jupytext --to py notebook.ipynb

+    # convert notebook.py to an .ipynb file with no outputs
+    jupytext --to notebook notebook.py

+    ```

-## Usage
+## Getting Started
 Use Pixaris to compare and evaluate different experiments in image generation!
-For example usage, pleases look [here](examples/local_data.py).
+For example usage, please look [here](examples/local_data.py).

 ### Setting up an eval set
 To run and evaluate an experiment, we need a common base of inputs that we iterate over in order to find out if our way of generating images is good and generalises well.
 Inputs of any format can be saved as an eval set.
 This could be images we use as inputs.
 Putting 10 images means that in one experiment, the workflow is run 10 times with the different images as an input accordingly.